siteorigin/docs/widgets-bundle/form-building/form-fields.md

 #### Additional options
 - placeholder: `string` A string to display before any text has been input.
 - readonly: `bool` If true, this field will not be editable.
+- post_types: `array` Array of strings post types by which to search.

 #### Example
 Form options input: